Macron at Europe's center stage with new summit initiative

 Macron and German Chancellor Olaf Scholz also met successively with the leaders of Kosovo and Serbia.
 The EU has overseen years of unsuccessful talks to normalize relations between the two countries, saying that is one of the main preconditions for their eventual membership in the 27-nation bloc.
 Serbia refused to recognize Kosovo’s 2008 declaration of independence.

 First elected in 2017, Macron has always promoted an ambitious pro-European approach and at each occasion sought to play a key role in global diplomacy.
-Russia’s invasion of Ukraine only reinforced his views.
+Russia’s invasion of Ukraine on Feb.
+24 only reinforced his views.

 In April, Macron was reelected for a second term, winning over far-right, nationalist rival Marine Le Pen in the second round.